ibm-cloud-docs/EventStreams/quick_setup_guide.md

 {: step}
 {: cli}

-## Console consumer
-{: #console_consumer}

 You can use the Kafka console consumer tool with {{site.data.keyword.messagehub}}.

+These console tools are in the `bin` directory of your Kafka download.
+You can download a client from [Apache Kafka downloads](http://kafka.apache.org/downloads){: external}.

-You must provide a bootstrap server and SASL credentials.
+You must provide a list of brokers and SASL credentials.

-After you created the properties file as described previously, run the console consumer in a terminal as follows:
+After you create the properties file as described in [produce data](#produce_data_cli), run the console consumer in a terminal as follows:

 ```bash
    kafka-console-consumer.sh --bootstrap-server BOOTSTRAP_ENDPOINTS --consumer.config CONFIG_FILE --topic TOPIC_NAME